nh-server/switch-guide/docs/index.md

 **Bricking Risks**

-We ask that you acknowledge that EVERY time you modify your system, there is always the potential for an UNRECOVERABLE brick.
+We ask that you acknowledge that EVERY time you modify your system, there is always the potential for an **UNRECOVERABLE** brick.
 A brick is a damaged device that can no longer function; in other words, something that becomes "as useful as a brick".

-Bricks are rare on the Nintendo Switch, but still a possibility — so make sure you read the directions CAREFULLY before performing them, and follow them EXACTLY.
+Bricks are rare on the Nintendo Switch, but still a possibility — so make sure you read the directions **CAREFULLY** before performing them, and follow them **EXACTLY**.

 Keep your device plugged in and charged throughout the entire process to avoid data loss or damage from an unexpected power-off.